 Scottish Government advice now allows face-to-face appointments with guidelines in place.
 We use counselling rooms that are either used by NHS services or are owned by other organisations, and these are not available for us to use yet.

-We offer telephone counselling as well as Skype, Zoom, or FaceTime appointments for both individuals and couples.
+We continue to offer telephone counselling as well as Skype, Zoom, WhatsApp or FaceTime appointments for both individuals and couples.
 To do this, please click on the Appointment Form link.

-If you feel that you would rather wait for a face-to-face appointment, do let us know.
+If you feel that you would rather wait for a face-to-face appointment, do let us know by phone or email.
 We will keep you updated, and put you on our list, ready for when the situation changes.

 - 'I think my partner is having an affair'